-On January 12, 2021, the Sponsor agreed to loan the Company up to \$300,000 to be used for the payment of costs related to the Initial Public Offering pursuant to a promissory note (the "Promissory Note").
-The Promissory Note was non-interest bearing, unsecured and due upon the earlier of June 30, 2021 and the closing of the Initial Public Offering.
-The Company had no borrowings under the Promissory Note at the closing of the Initial Public Offering.
+On January 12, 2021, the Sponsor agreed to loan the Company up to \$300,000 to be used for the payment of costs related to the Initial Public Offering pursuant to a promissory note (the "Sponsor Promissory Note").
+The Sponsor Promissory Note was non-interest bearing, unsecured and due upon the earlier of June 30, 2021 and the closing of the Initial Public Offering.
+The Company had no borrowings under the Sponsor Promissory Note at the closing of the Initial Public Offering.
+Borrowings under the Sponsor Promissory Note are no longer available.